 - Self-management education including individualised written asthma action plans should be offered.

 - Always check concordance with medication/existing action plan, effective inhaler technique and the presence/absence of trigger factors before initiating new drug therapy.

-Routine asthma care is largely carried out in primary care and is rewarded in the Quality of Outcomes Framework (QOF) of the new General Medical Services (nGMS) Contract.
+Routine asthma care is largely carried out in primary care.
 Practices must keep a register of patients with asthma to ensure adequate follow-up and audit.
 All patients with asthma should be reviewed at least annually, more often if disease is less well controlled or recently diagnosed.
 Reviews should be carried out by a nurse or doctor with appropriate and up-to-date training and should include:

 - In the last month/week have you had difficulty sleeping due to your asthma (including cough symptoms)?

 - Have you had your usual asthma symptoms (eg, cough, wheeze, chest tightness, shortness of breath) during the day?

 - Has your asthma interfered with your usual daily activities (eg, school, work, housework)?

 - Record an up-to-date smoking status; offer smoking cessation advice and support where appropriate.

 - Record any acute exacerbations since last seen.

 - Check medication use - a prescription count can indicate overuse/underuse of medication, inhaler and spacer, problems and side-effects.
 The use of more than two canisters of short-acting beta2 agonist per month - or 10-12 puffs per day - is associated with poorly controlled and higher-risk asthma.